astroport-fi/astroport-core/contracts/pair/README.md

 ### `receive`

-Withdraws provided liquidity or swap assets (only for token contract)
+Withdrawing provided liquidity or swap assets (only for token contract)

 ```json
 {